Ch4rlzki/Startup-Web-App/README.md

-# Computer-Shop-Announcer
+# Startup-Web-App
- A simple python based announcer for our computer shop
+A simple python based startup web app for our computer shop